 If you are looking for the easiest way to define, monitor, and maintain your data across your organization, our Business Glossary and Data Catalog solution is a good starting point to begin describing and understanding your data.
-Since we have launched Business Glossary, we keep on improving the software to match our customers’ needs better.
-Here we present a quick overview of some features that have been added to Business Glossary recently.
+Since we have launched this solution we keep on improving the software to match our customers’ needs better.
+Here we present a quick overview of some features that have been added recently.

 With this feature you now have the ability to define rules for what data must look like and what criteria it must fulfill, just from a business perspective and in a language which is easy to be understood by the whole company.
-You can create structured Business Rules that will simply transform into the technical implementation across all of your IT systems and will bridge relationships between your Data Catalog & Business Glossary, and the Data Quality Monitoring solution, by defining data quality rules, top-down, without the need to know the technical specifics of your data sources.
+You can create structured business rules that will simply transform into the technical implementation across all of your IT systems and will bridge relationships between your Business Glossary and Data Catalog solution, or the Data Quality Monitoring solution, by defining data quality rules, top-down, without the need to know the technical specifics of your data sources.

 Being able to bridge these relationships and to capture business rules in a structured way, are huge benefits to any business and there are few tools that can offer this solution.